Swiss pavilion

 The Swiss pavilion houses Switzerland's national representation during the Venice Biennale arts festivals.

 Organization and building

-The Swiss pavilion was designed by Swiss architect Bruno Giacometti as part of a design competition and was constructed in 1952.
-It has multiple rooms linked by courtyards.
+The Swiss pavilion was designed by the Swiss architect Bruno Giacometti following a design competition and was constructed in 1952.
+It features multiple rooms linked by courtyards.

 Between 1990 and 2009, Switzerland also used the San Stae church as exhibition venue.
 From 1932 until 1952 Switzerland had another pavilion, designed by Brenno Del Giudice on the island Sant'Elena.

 As of 2012, Pro Helvetia has assumed responsibility for the Swiss contributions to the Venice Biennale.